TheDigitalCatOnline/blog_source/pelican/content/abstract-base-classes-in-python.markdown

 ```

 Check the official documentation of Abstract Base Classes for a complete description of `@abstractmethod` and `@abstractproperty`.

+## What about the behaviour?

+So, what happened to the Python tenet "Check the behaviour and not the structure"?
+With collections, after all, we dropped the EAFP protocol, going back to a Look Before You Leap approach.
+Are we going against the philosophy at the very base of the language?

+It is very interesting to see what Guido van Rossum, creator of the Python language, says about this in [PEP 3119](http://legacy.python.org/dev/peps/pep-3119/): _Invocation means interacting with an object by invoking its methods.
+Usually this is combined with polymorphism, so that invoking a given method may run different code depending on the type of an object.
+Inspection means the ability for external code (outside of the object's methods) to examine the type or properties of that object, and make decisions on how to treat that object based on that information. [...]
+In classical OOP theory, invocation is the preferred usage pattern, and inspection is actively discouraged, being considered a relic of an earlier, procedural programming style.
+However, in practice this view is simply too dogmatic and inflexible, and leads to a kind of design rigidity that is very much at odds with the dynamic nature of a language like Python._

+So the point is that forcing the use of a pure polymorphic approach sometimes can lead to solutions that are too complex or even incorrect.
+The key words here, in my opinion, are "dogmatic", "inflexible", and "rigidity", opposed to "dynamic nature".
+I really like this flexibility in a language and in its author.

+Writing `if isinstance(obj, collections.Sequence)` is not EAFP, neither is any conditional test you may write.
+Nevertheless, no one would replace conditional tests with a pure EAFP approach, simply because sometimes those tests are more readable.
+This is the exact purpose of collections in Python and ABCs in general: to allow parts of the code to be simpler.

 ## Final words